Robert Pringle (poet)

-Robert Thomas Pringle (born 1943) is an American poet, schoolmaster and park ranger.
+Thomas Robert Pringle (July 16, 1943 – August 31, 2012), known as Rob, was an American poet, schoolmaster, and park ranger.

+Of Scottish descent, Pringle was born in Columbus, Ohio, and graduated from Westerville High School at Westerville, Ohio, in 1961.
+He continued his education at Ohio State University for his first degree, then at Ashland University for graduate studies.

-Of Scottish descent and originally from Westerville, Ohio, from 1962 to 1987 Pringle was a schoolteacher, teaching English and biology in high schools.
-Since then, he has concentrated on poetry, but has also worked as a park ranger at the Inniswood Metro Gardens, as a rural mail carrier, a laboratory technician in bacteriology, a house painter, and as an attendant in a mental hospital.
-In 1998 he was the joint owner of a herd of Alpine goats.
+Until 1987, Pringle was a schoolteacher, teaching English literature and biology in the Westerville City high schools.
+After that, he concentrated on writing poetry, but also worked as a park ranger at the Inniswood Metro Gardens, as a rural mail carrier, a laboratory technician in bacteriology, a house painter, and as an attendant in a mental hospital.

-His poems have been published in Orbis, Envoi, Green's Magazine, Onionhead Literary Quarterly, Poetry Motel, Lilliput Review, Psychopoetica, and Pegasus Review.
+In 1998 Pringle was the joint owner of a herd of Alpine goats.

+His poems were published in Poetry Salzburg Review, Journal of the American Medical Association, Orbis, Envoi, Green's Magazine, Lilliput Review, and many others.
+Pudding House Publications published two collections of his poetry, Cold Front (1998) and Inventing God (2008).
+He was an editor of the poetry anthology Here's to Humanity (The People's Press, 2000).
+The Arkansas Tech University literary journal Nebo said of Pringle in 2010 that he had been "widely published in the U.S., Canada, and Europe."

+In 2003, Pringle was still writing and had retired to live in the village of Galena, Ohio.

-In 2004 Pringle’s poem "Ricardo Klement Speaks of Border Wars" won the First Prize in the Scottish International Open Poetry Competition.
+In 2004, Pringle’s poem "Ricardo Klement Speaks of Border Wars" won the First Prize in the Scottish International Open Poetry Competition.